Koi (song): Composition and lyrics

+Reception

+Critical reception

+"Koi" was well received by critics.
+Tomoyuki Mori of Real Sound praised the song and its blend of Black music and Japanese Pop.
+He also praised the lyrics, regarding its take on marriage and romance as a "fresh perspective that could appeal to all audiences" and anticipated his rising to become a national icon.
+Takayuki Ishiguro writing for Joshi SPA! praised the musicians of the song as highly skilled musicians.
+He noted that the song's lyrics and melody yielded a soft and poppy feel and perceived that the song learned a lot from Western music to create a hybrid song that was "pastoral yet sharp."
+Of the guitar phase that begins after the last vocals, he believed that it added a repetition of intricate yet rapid movements.
+Though the notes themselves lacked a message to convey, he found them fun and felt like humming along.
+He compared the song's romance-themed lyrics and difficult choreography to Babymetal.
+Billboard JAPAN compared the song to Utada Hikaru's song "Hanataba wo Kimi ni," stating that despite the two songs' melodies and backgrounds being vastly different, both of them deal with things people will eventually face at some point in their lives.
+He believed that though the songs were serious and heavy, they were easy to get into as it was those two things while still being a pop song.
+He connected the two songs to kayokyoku, believing that the genre had become its own thing while still being influenced by Western music.

 Commercial performance

 "Koi" was a commercial success in Japan.
 The single debuted at number two on the Oricon Singles Chart and the Billboard Japan Hot 100 chart, before peaking at number one on the Japan Hot 100 the week after, becoming Hoshino's first number one song on the Japan Hot 100 chart.
 Since then, it has topped the chart for a total of 11 non-consecutive weeks and has spent 136 weeks on the chart as of February 2021, making it the song with most weeks at number one and the ninth for most weeks on the chart.
 It won Song of the Year by Download at the 31st Japan Gold Disc Award, and topped the Japan Hot 100-year-end list in 2017.
 The CD single has been certified Platinum by the Recording Industry Association of Japan (RIAJ), while the song has been certified Million.
 Overall, it has sold over 2.3 million copies in Japan.